Stigmella oxyacanthella: Ova

-Larva
+Larvae

-Larva are bright green with a pale brown to dark grey head and can be found in September and October.
+Larvae are bright green with a pale brown to dark grey head and can be found in September and October.
 The mine starts as a long, slender gallery, often following a rib or the edge of a leaf; the frass is linear.
 It then becomes abruptly wider and is filled with neatly coiled reddish frass.
 The latter part of the mine than becomes long and sinuous and can extend along the rest of the leaf; the frass is in a narrow, irregular central line.
 In thick, sun-exposed leaves the mine may be significantly shorter.

 Pupa

 Pupa, can be found from October to June, in a dark cocoon usually spun on the soil or in detritus.

 Distribution

 In Europe it is found from Fennoscandia to the Pyrenees, Italy and Bulgaria, and from Ireland to central Russia.
 It is considered to be an exotic in North America where it has been recorded in British Columbia, Ontario and Nova Scotia.
 In the USA, it has been found in Vermont.